cur33/PointsBot/README.md

 permissions.
 It should require just the "Flair" and "Posts" permissions and perhaps the "Access" permission, so you don't need to grant it full permissions.

-## Terms of Use for a bot for Reddit
+## Terms of use for a bot for Reddit

 Since this is an open-source, unmonetized program, it should be considered non-commercial, and is thus allowed to use the Reddit API without registration.